the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

 `Sunshine` is my project name.
 Most custom systems and classes will have `Sunshine` as the prefix, e.g., `USunshineAssetManager`.
 It's not the final name of my game.

-[JetBrians Rider](https://www.jetbrains.com/rider/) is my IDE and it works directly with `.uproject`.
+[JetBrains Rider](https://www.jetbrains.com/rider/) is my IDE and it works directly with `.uproject`.
 That's why I don't have a Visual Studio `.sln` solution file.

 ### EditorConfig
 Both Visual Studio and JetBrains Rider support [EditorConfig](https://editorconfig.org/). **By placing an `.editorconfig` file in the project's root folder, I enforce a consistent code style throughout the entire project**.